dudziakm/globalsQA-banking/README.md

 - **Scalable Architecture** - Easy to add new tests and pages
 - **Defensive Navigation** - Tests use direct URLs when UI navigation is unreliable
 - **Simple Configuration** - Just two environments: local and CI
+- **Parallel Testing** - Tests run in parallel for faster execution

 ## Lessons Learned